-Section 15.
+Section 13.
 The Long‐Range Planning Committee shall be responsible for on‐going organizational self‐study and making annual meeting site selection recommendations.
+The committee shall be responsible to evaluate the annual meeting and make recommendations concerning the annual meeting and other Association activities.
 Its members shall make sure the membership addresses self‐study recommendations and that the effectiveness of implemented changes is assessed.

-Section 16.
+Section 14.
 The Local Arrangements Committee shall act as host for the annual meeting.
-The number of members will be determined and the individuals selected by the Chair.
+The number of members will be determined, and the individuals selected by the Chair.
 Each will serve until all business associated with the annual meeting is finished.

 ARTICLE VIII ‐ AUDITING PROCEDURES